maltezfaria/DataFlowTasks.jl/README.md

 ```

-## Visualization
+## Profiling

 We can illustrate the parallelization implied by those modifications.
-DataFlowTasks comes with 2 main visualization tools whose outputs for the case presented above, with a matrix of size (2000, 2000) divided in blocks of (500, 500), are as follows :
+DFT comes with 2 main visualization tools whose outputs for the case presented above, with a matrix of size (2000, 2000) divided in blocks of (500, 500), are as follows :

 ![Trace Plot](example.png)
 ![Dag Plot](exampledag.svg)

 We'll cover in details the usage and possibilities of the visualization in the documentation.

 Note that the visualization tools are not loaded by default, it requires a Makie backend and/or GraphViz loaded in the REPL.
-It's meant to be used in development, so it won't pollute the environment you want to use DataFlowTasks in.
+It's meant to be used in development, so it won't pollute the environment you want to use DFT in.

 # Performances